History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: All Saints church and its Saxon cross

-Within the parish church of All Saints is an 8th century Saxon cross, set beneath the font.
-The carving depicts the Ascension of Christ, and is thought to be the oldest depiction of this scene in any English church.
-The cross reflects the church's ancient beginnings, but most of what we see today is the result of restoration in te Victorian period.
+Within the parish church of All Saints is an 8th-century Saxon cross, set beneath the font.
+The carving depicts the Ascension of Christ and is thought to be the oldest depiction of this scene in an English church.
+The cross reflects the church's ancient beginnings, but most of what we see today is the result of restoration in the Victorian period.

 In the centre of town is the Coquetdale Centre, where you will find the tourist information centre.

 Nearby Lordenshaw Hill is known for its prehistoric rock carvings; the largest concentration of such carvings in the county.
 To the south of town is Whitton Tower, a pele tower built in the 14th century.
 At Holystone is Lady's Well, built by the Romans to take advantage of a natural spring.

 Photo Credit: Peter McDermott, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.